The Phantom Thread (2017) – Paul Thomas Anderson (Friday’s Finest)

 Daniel Day Lewis (DDL) chose this movie to be the one he would end his acting career on.
 This farewell entourage to one of the all time greatest actors left me salivating to see something else from him again; so sensible and nuanced.
 Unfortunately cinematic art like Phantom in America doesn’t come about all too often.
 It almost feels like a once in a generation celestial event.
 Heck, the last time I saw anything closely resembling this style of movie and quality was the 1993 film Remains of the Day which I wrote about early in the Friday’s Finest project and that wasn’t even an American production.

-I alluded to Phantom before in a New Years festive piece – Could watching the Phantom Thread become a *new* New Year’s tradition?
+I alluded to Phantom before in a New Years festive piece – Phantom Thread’s New Year’s Eve Party.
 I always felt the movie deserved it’s own article here.
 I have heard director Anderson and DDL discuss their interactions when they were writing this movie.
 Extraordinarily this movie just came from their heads.
 Yes, they had read and heard of famous costume designers the DDL character was based on, but they created something entirely unique and mystique in its presentation.
 Anderson did something similar with There Will Be Blood despite it being loosely based on a 1927 book, but in affect he created a whole other beast – incomparable to the book as they both stated.

 I wrote in the New Years article how I always felt that Paul Thomas Anderson‘s There will be Blood was a homage of sorts to Orson Welles and Citizen Kane and Phantom Thread was his attempt at doing a Ingmar Bergman movie.
 I think he pulled it off since every time I see Phantom I am enraptured with his fussiness at getting every scene so beautifully captured like a painter to screen.
 It’s watching the most fastidious costume designer go about their business and this movie is analogous to Anderson’s manner of perfectionism with his own craft.
 I mean the guy took over 5 months to edit the movie.